 That was right after the Federal Reserve convened its first emergency meeting in 30 years to bail out Bear Stearns.
 In April, everyone thought that the worst was behind us.

-We looked forward to better growth in the Second Quarter (April - June).
+We looked forward to better growth in the second quarter, April to June.
 When the BEA released its Advance report at the end of July, things looked good.
-It said the economy had grown 1.9%.
-That was supported by the 2013 revision.
-It showed a solid 2% growth rate and real GDP of $14.9634 trillion.
+It said the economy had grown by 1.9%.
+That was supported by the 2022 data.
+It showed a solid 2.3% growth rate and real GDP of $15.8 trillion.

 GDP Growth Rate Estimates and Revisions: How It Works